joao99sb/Logbook/NES/cpu/CPU.md

 # Instruction
   The 6502 has a relatively basic set of instructions, many having similar functions (e.g. memory access, arithmetic, etc.).
 The following sections list the complete set of 56 instructions in functional groups.

+  OBS:
+    * add 1 to cycles if page boundary is crossed

+    ** add 1 to cycles if branch occurs on same page add 2 to cycles if branch occurs to different page

   ## Transfer Instructions
   Load, store, interregister transfer